Julien2313/DofusBot/readme.txt

-A project created 2 years ago, not working anymore.
+A project created in 2013-2014 years ago, not working anymore.

-The file dllScripting.dll is private.
+The sources codes used to generate dllScripting.dll are privates.